mehrdad-mehrvarz/codal-crawler/README.md

 # codal-crawler
-This is a crawler for extracting financial data in codal website
+This is a crawler for extracting financial data in codal website.